valgaze/speedybot/docs/bun.md

 - That's because there's nobody "home" to answer the request-- SpeedyBot can "listen" for messages (or card data submissions or files) so anytime someone interacts with your bot it will respond back automatically per your instructions

-## Run your bot from your computer
+## Step IV: Run your bot from your computer

 ### Getting Started with Bun on Your Computer